 Distractions and poor time management directly correlate with one another.
 You get distracted, then sit there thinking darn, where did all the time go?
-Scheduling regular remote meetings can certainly help with time management and planning your day.
+Scheduling regular web meetings can certainly help with time management and planning your day.
 Make us of online agendas to ensure your meetings stay on track and aren’t speeding towards unproductivity.
 It will give you something to work towards, knowing that your colleagues are expecting you to provide updates.
 Less procrastination, more productivity!

 Sometimes when working remotely, a woe is relying on a phone call or email to communicate your message.
 In fact, email has shown to be a huge time waster, resulting in a loss of £1.5 billion per year to UK businesses.
 This is particularly apparent if you’re working on a visual project, which is difficult to sum up in words.
 Sure, you could attach the project to an email and go through every detail on the phone but that just seems like hard work.
 A hassle-free solution is using screen share or present document during a remote meeting.

 Screen sharing allows you and your work buddies to easily collaborate.
 You’re able to show them exactly what you’re working on and get instant feedback.
 The same can be said for present document, which they can annotate, without having to patiently wait half a week for an email response.
 This means less dawdling around and more getting on with your tasks at hand (well done).